microsoft/ComplianceCxE/docs/playbooks/service-side-auto-labeling.md

 -	For Exchange, emails are stamped with the label and associated protections at the time of the email being sent.
 If a label protection is modified, previously labeled emails with that label will retain the old permissions, but any new emails sent will have the new label protections.
 What happens if I need to change my label schema after enforcing an auto-labeling policy?
 We recommend that you have your established label schema in place before continuing to auto-labeling, but understand that sometimes minds change and revisions are needed.

 1. Decide what your new label schema is

-2. Create the new label schema.
+1. Create the new label schema.
 Edit existing labels if possible to fit the new label hierarchy, but do not delete any old labels yet.

-3. Determine if the label you used for auto-labeling is still appropriate?
+1. Determine if the label you used for auto-labeling is still appropriate?

-a.
-If so, you are all set.
+	1. If so, you are all set.

+	1.

-b.
-If not, determine the replacement label you would like to use.
+	1. If not, determine the replacement label you would like to use.

-i.
-Make sure the replacement label has a higher label priority than the original label. ii.
-Edit the auto-labeling policy to use the new label with higher label priority iii.
-Simulate the policy iv.
-Enforce the policy
+		1. Make sure the replacement label has a higher label priority than the original label.

+		1. Edit the auto-labeling policy to use the new label with higher label priority

+		1. Simulate the policy

+		1. Enforce the policy

-v.
-Delete original label if no longer part of your new label schema What is simulation mode?
+		1. Delete original label if no longer part of your new label schema

+What is simulation mode?
 -	Simulation mode is a process between configuring the policy and enforcing it.
 It allows you to see what matches we find that match your policy configuration that will be labeled if you enforced your policy.
 No labeling is done in simulation mode.
 It serves as an reassurance assessment of our sensitive information type detection before we apply any labels for you automatically.
 What happens when I turn on a policy?